romansenin/oathbreaker/README.md

 OathBreaker is powered by the MERN (MongoDB, Express, React, Node) tech stack.
 The mongoose npm package handles database transactions, mainly for user authentication.

-React Routes is used to handle component rendering based on the state of the application.
+React Router is used to handle component rendering based on the state of the application.

 ## Factions